parham29/android-tensorflow-persian-numbers/README.md

 # Android Image Classifier

-An android app for recognizing persian numbers with Tensorflow and android studio
+An android app for recognizing persian numbers with Tensorflow and android studio written in kotlin